-The diagnosis involves hearing tests and tests for nystagmus (see see Symptoms of Ear Disorders:What the doctor does).
-Magnetic resonance imaging (MRI) of the head may be performed to make sure the symptoms are not caused by another disorder, such as a tumor.
+Gadolinium-enhanced MRI of the head should be done to make sure the symptoms are not caused by another disorder, such as a tumor.

-Treatment of vertigo is done only to relieve the symptoms it causes and consists of drugs such as meclizine, lorazepam, or scopolamine.
-These drugs should only be used temporarily, because prolonged use may actually lengthen the duration of symptoms, preventing the brain from compensating for the vestibular loss.
+Treatment of vertigo is done only to relieve the symptoms it causes and consists of drugs such as meclizine or lorazepam.
 Nausea and vomiting may be relieved by pills or suppositories containing the drug prochlorperazine.
+These drugs should only be used for a short amount of time, because prolonged use may actually lengthen the duration of symptoms, particularly in older people.
+Additionally, corticosteroids are used briefly.
 If vomiting continues for a long time, a person may need to be given fluids and electrolytes by vein (intravenously).

 Generic NameSelect Brand Names